-But all that is changing with the rise of remote work, virtual offices and distributed teams.
+But all that is changing with the rise of remote work, digital headquarters and distributed teams.
 In fact, it’s anticipated that 50% of the U.S. workforce will be remote by next year.
 This seismic shift in where we perform our jobs has led to new and more efficient ways of working.
 Say goodbye to the cubicle: the digital workplace is the new normal.

 There are myriad definitions of the “digital workplace” out there (really—we Googled it).
 Ours is simple: In a digital workplace, collaboration and teamwork are facilitated by technology, rather than by a physical location.

 An assortment of remote workers does not necessarily add up to a digital workplace.
 It’s not about where you work; it’s about how you work.
 The key is empowering employees with resources and data so they can collaborate effectively across all kinds of organizational and geographic divides.

 Like any major evolution, embracing the digital workplace comes with some risk.
 In fact, digital transformation risk is the No. 1 concern for business leaders in 2019.
 But digital workplaces provide huge benefits to employees and companies, making the transition worthwhile.
 Here are just a few:

 Job mobility.
 In a digital workplace, individuals work collaboratively across teams to support key organizational priorities.
 Greater exposure to other types of thinkers and experts within an organization enhances mobility by allowing employees to develop their skills and try out new roles, ultimately increasing productivity and engagement.

 Flexibility.
 Employees who can choose where and when to work are 88% more engaged.
 Plus, flexible schedules help to close the corporate gender gap, improving your company’s diversity and chance of success.